laspleendeparis/how-to-fix-society/README.md

 **Project overseer(s):** @jwq10101010

-**Mission statement:** The purpose of this app is to create a collaborative environment.
+**Mission statement:** The purpose of this project is to create a collaborative environment.

 **Level of experience required:** All Fours welcome!